Special Educational Needs and Disability Information

 SEND support in our school is matched carefully to the needs of each child.
 High quality teaching in the classroom means that activities and tasks can be adjusted by the class teacher to ensure they are matched to the child’s needs.
 This is known as differentiation.
 We also use a wide range of interventions and programmes devised to support children’s learning.
 These are taught in a range of settings; in small groups or one-to-one, in the classroom or sometimes in learning areas outside the classroom.
 These are delivered by well-trained teaching assistants who are guided, supported and monitored by the class teacher and SENDCO.

 How will I know how my child is doing?

-These are longer meetings with parents, SENCO, class teacher and teaching assistant to discuss their child’s progress in more detail.
+These are longer meetings with parents, SENDCO, class teacher and teaching assistant to discuss their child’s progress in more detail.
 The child’s views are also sought for these meetings.
-Parents should not hesitate to contact the class teacher or SENCO to arrange a time to discuss their child’s progress at any other time.
+Parents should not hesitate to contact the class teacher or SENDCO to arrange a time to discuss their child’s progress at any other time.

 How will you help me to support my child’s learning?

 Parents are invited to attend review meetings and parents evenings where they can gain information as to how they can best support their child’s learning.
-The SENCO is able to signpost parents to other sources of information and support e.g. the Local Offer, Sheffield Parent Carer Forum, voluntary agencies.
-The SENCO has information for parents on a range of different SEND.
+The SENDCO is able to signpost parents to other sources of information and support e.g. the Local Offer, Sheffield Parent Carer Forum, voluntary agencies.
+The SENDCO has information for parents on a range of different SEND.